 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D5600 Manual.
+Further information on the features and operation of the T5i and D5600 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.